About the Fund

 Applicants, please click on “Create New Account” to complete the registration process and create your logon credentials.
 Once complete you will see our currently open grant rounds and be able to apply.

 SAVING YOUR DRAFT APPLICATION

 If you wish to leave a partially completed application, press ‘save and close’ and log out.
 When you log back in and click on the ‘My Submissions’ link at the top of the screen, you will find a list of any applications you have started or submitted.
 You can reopen your draft application and start where you left off.

 You can also download any application, whether draft or completed, as a PDF.
 Click on the ‘Download PDF’ button located at the bottom of the last page of the application form.

 SUBMITTING YOUR APPLICATION

 You will find a Review and Submit button at the bottom of the Navigation Panel.
 You need to review your application before you can submit it.

-Once you have reviewed your application you can submit it by clicking on 'Submit' at the top or bottom of the screen or on the navigation panel.
-You will not be able to submit your application until all the compulsory questions are completed and there are no validation errors.
+Once you have reviewed your application you can submit it by clicking on ‘Submit’ at the top or bottom of the screen or on the navigation panel.
+You will not be able to submit your application until all the compulsory questions are completed.

 Once you have submitted your application, no further editing or uploading of support materials is possible.